joehahn/cryptocoin-tensorflow-demo/README.md

 The MAE (mean absolution error) versus training epoch is shown below
 ![](figs/loss.png)
-the LSTM model is trained to predict ethereum's fractional next-day price, this figure is purportedly telling us that the
+the LSTM model is trained to predict ethereum's fractional next-day price, so this figure is purportedly telling us that the the model's accuracy is at the 2% level (but see below).

 ### Next steps: